Turks in Saudi Arabia

-Turks in Saudi Arabia also referred to as Turkish Arabians, Turkish Saudi Arabians, Saudi Arabian Turks, Arabian Turks or Saudi Turks (Suudi Arabistan Türkleri, الأتراك في السعودية) refers to ethnic Turkish people living in Saudi Arabia.
+Turks in Saudi Arabia also referred to as Turkish Saudi Arabians, Saudi Arabian Turks or Saudi Turks (Suudi Arabistan Türkleri, الأتراك في السعودية) refers to ethnic Turkish people living in Saudi Arabia.
 The majority of Arabian Turks descend from Ottoman settlers who arrived in the region during the Ottoman rule of Arabia.
 Most Ottoman Turkish descendants in Saudi Arabia trace their roots to Anatolia; however, some ethnic Turks also came from the Balkans, Cyprus, the Levant, North Africa and other regions which had significant Turkish communities.
 In addition to Ottoman settlement policies, Turkish pilgrims to Mecca and Medina often settled down in the area permanently.

 There has also been modern migration to Saudi Arabia from the Republic of Turkey as well as other modern nation-states which were once part of the Ottoman Empire.

 History

 Ottoman Turkish migration

 Turks have had a presence in the western Arabian peninsula for hundreds of years, culminating in the Ottoman conquest of the Hejaz in 1517.
 After the Great Arab Revolt and the decline of the Ottoman Empire, a Turkish minority remained in the newly founded Saudi Kingdom.